Most collapses don’t announce themselves. They keep their appointments.

 The moment ended.

-Sound came back all at once: shoes on marble, voices held low, the soft impatience of people who’d been waiting longer than they planned.
-Four of them stood outside chambers, folders hugged tight, eyes lifting in quick, professional inventory as Shawn stepped through.
+Sound came in all at once: shoes on marble, voices low, the soft impatience of people who’d been waiting longer than they planned.
+Four of them stood outside chambers, folders hugged tight, eyes lifting in quick, professional inventory as Shawn passed through.

 No one spoke.
 The corridor carried them in opposite directions.

 The building had begun to reset.
-Clerks re-forming lines, deputies reclaiming their corners, the courthouse slipping back into its practiced rhythm.
+Clerks re-forming lines, deputies reclaiming their corners, the courthouse settling into its practiced rhythm.

-Maya stood where the corridor narrowed, painted brick at her back.
-Arms folded, posture settled, not waiting, present.
+Maya waited where the corridor narrowed, painted brick at her back.
+Arms folded, posture settled.
+Present.
 Bronze locs pinned with a pearl comb, one loose thread at her temple.
 Ultramarine at the cuff.
-A faint saffron line at her wrist the sink hadn’t beaten.
-Color, brought deliberately into a place that preferred neutral and never apologized for it.
+A faint saffron line at her wrist the sink gave up on.
+Color, brought deliberately into a place that preferred neutral and apologized for nothing.

 He stopped.